strudel0209/ai-foundry-agents-practical/03-orchestration/02-semantic-kernel.md

 ## ➡️ Next Step

 Once you've mastered Semantic Kernel integration, proceed to [Advanced Orchestration Patterns](./03-advanced-orchestration.md) to learn enterprise-grade multi-agent systems.

----

-**💡 Pro Tip**: When designing multi-agent systems, focus on clear role definitions and well-defined interfaces between agents.
-This promotes modularity and makes it easier to evolve your system over time.